TABLE OF CONTENTS

-User-generated content (UGC) consists of photos, tweets, videos and basically any other type of content that is created and posted by fans and customers.
+User-generated content (UGC) consists of photos, tweets, videos and any other type of content created and posted by fans and customers.

-This means that anyone who takes their own photo, posts it to a social media platform like Facebook or Instagram and tags the brand or uses a hashtag is creating UGC.
+This means anyone who takes their own photo, posts it to a social media platform such as Facebook or Instagram and tags the brand or uses a hashtag creates UGC.

-UGC is valuable in that it provides you with a bank of additional content to use and social proof that your restaurant is worth visiting.
+UGC is valuable because it provides you with a bank of additional content to use and social proof that your restaurant is worth visiting.